bahmutov/cypress-examples/docs/recipes/select-invalid-option.md

-# How To Select And Invalid Option
+# How To Select An Invalid Option

 Imagine your application responds to the user selection an option from a `<select>` element.
 You handle the valid options, but how would you test handling of the invalid option by the `default` switch case?